Vyral/scott-voak/_posts/2019-04-04-what-do-lenders-look-for-in-first-time-homebuyers.md

 {% include youtube.html %}

-What three things do lenders look for when working with first-time buyers?
-We recently sought the answer to this question from a local expert.
+<p style="text-align: center;"><em>What three things do lenders look for when working with first-time buyers?
+We recently sought the answer to this question from a local expert.</em></p>

 Recently, I had the opportunity to speak with mortgage expert Ken Reed from Finance of America regarding the three things lenders look at when evaluating first-time homebuyers, and I’d like to share this quick list with you now:&nbsp;